brklyn8900/learnkoinos/docs/modules/M2/4_mana-sharing.md

 1. __Koinos Account Protocol__ is building `Mana Stations` which give KAP Usernames access to Mana automatically.
 This helps with anonymity since there is no trace of tokens being transfered and with accessibility since KAP offers a free username tier.
 [More On KAP](https://kap.domains)

 2. __Koinos Pro__ is building `Mana Faucet` which gives dApps who subscribe to Koinos Pro access to Mana for their users.
 [More on Koinos Pro](https://koinos.io)

+# Incentives to share Mana

+There is no direct incentive to share Mana and this was purposely done to ensure maximum flexibility.
+Free market mechanics dictate how one can access Mana.
+If Mana is free, than the provider is likely benefiting in other ways.
+If Mana has a cost, the user has a choice to buy $KOIN or pay for access which results in Mana providers competiting to offer the lowest price possible.